GeneralBunny/GettingAndCleaningDataProject/CodeBook.md

 *  Step 3: Use descriptive activity names to name the activities in "MeanStd".
 Each activity in "MeanStd" (from 1 to 6) is labeled with the names in activity_labels.txt.
 *  Step 4: Appropriately labels the "MeanStd" data set with descriptive variable names in features.txt.
-Also some of the abbreviation is spelled out: t is time, f is frequency, Acc is Accelerometer, Gyro is Gyroscope, Mag is Magnitude, BodyBody is just Body.
+Also some of the abbreviations are spelled out: t is time, f is frequency, Acc is Accelerometer, Gyro is Gyroscope, Mag is Magnitude, BodyBody is just Body.
 *  Step 5: From the data set in the last step, creates a second independant tidy data set with the average of each variable for each activity and each subject.
 The output TidyData.txt contains the average of each variable for each